zeshhaan/personal-web/content/articles/approaching-a-problem.md

 ---
-title: "A Simple Way I Approach Problems"
+title: "A simple way I approach problems"
 description: "Everyone has their own way of solving problems.
 This is what works for me so far—but I’m always open to learning better ways."
 date: "Oct 4, 2022"
 slug: "approaching-a-problem"